Dominique Brossard

 Address:

-Dominique Brossard is professor and chair in the Department of Life Sciences Communication at the University of Wisconsin-Madison and an affiliate of the UW-Madison Robert & Jean Holtz Center for Science and Technology Studies, the UW-Madison Energy Institute, the UW-Madison Global Health Institute, and the UW-Madison Nelson Institute for Environmental Studies.
+Dominique Brossard is a professor in the Department of Life Sciences Communication at the University of Wisconsin-Madison and an affiliate of the UW-Madison Robert & Jean Holtz Center for Science and Technology Studies, the UW-Madison Energy Institute, the UW-Madison Global Health Institute, and the UW-Madison Nelson Institute for Environmental Studies.
 She is also a principal investigator at the Morgridge Institute for Research.
-Her teaching responsibilities include courses in strategic communication theory and research, with a focus on science and risk communication.
+She teaches courses in strategic communication theory and research, with a focus on science and risk communication, to undergraduate and graduate students, including those in the Science Communication Ph.D. program.
+Brossard was Chair of the Department of Life Sciences Communication for 12 years.

 Brossard has a varied professional background that includes experience in the lab and the corporate world.
 Notably, she spent five years at Accenture in its Change Management Services Division.
 She was also the communication coordinator for the Agricultural Biotechnology Support Project II (ABSPII), a position that combined public relations with marketing communication and strategic communication.
 Her family worked dairy farms for many generations.